core-wg/oscore/draft-ietf-core-object-security.md

 ## Losing Part of the Context State {#context-state}

-To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Notififcation Numbers.
+To prevent reuse of the Nonce with the same key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Notififcation Numbers.
 These are typically stored in RAM and therefore lost in the case of an unplanned reboot.

-After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates.
+After boot, an endpoint MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates.
 However, establishing a fresh security context may have a non-negligible cost in terms of, e.g., power consumption.

-After boot, a node MAY use a partly persistently stored security context, but then the node MUST NOT reuse a previous Sender Sequence Number and MUST NOT accept previously accepted messages.
+After boot, an endpoint MAY use a partly persistently stored security context, but then the endpoint MUST NOT reuse a previous Sender Sequence Number and MUST NOT accept previously accepted messages.
 Some ways to achieve this is described below:

 ### Sequence Number

-To prevent reuse of Sender Sequence Numbers, a node MAY perform the following procedure during normal operations:
+To prevent reuse of Sender Sequence Numbers, an endpoint MAY perform the following procedure during normal operations:

 * Each time the Sender Sequence Number is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number in persistent memory.
-After boot, the node initiates the Sender Sequence Number to the value stored in persistent memory + K - 1.
+After boot, the endpoint initiates the Sender Sequence Number to the value stored in persistent memory + K - 1.
 Storing to persistent memory can be costly.
 The value K gives a trade-off between the number of storage operations and efficient use of Sender Sequence Numbers.

 ### Replay Window {#reboot-replay}